disha-satpute/MySQL/mysql_info.md

 Data Definition Language (DDL) commands are used to define and manage the structure of database objects such as tables, indexes, and schemas.
 They deal with the schema of the database and manage the metadata, rather than the data itself.
 Here’s an overview of the main DDL commands:

 1. CREATE -
 The CREATE command is used to create new database objects.
-This includes tables, indexes, views, and schemas.
+This includes tables, indexes, views, and schemas.<br>

-•	CREATE TABLE: Defines a new table and its columns.
 ```bash
 CREATE TABLE table_name (
     column1 datatype constraints,